 Ref.
-No. Reference Heading Reference Location Mitigation Measure Audit Result Action Required land loss and commercial forestry land loss within the Proposed Development site is negligible.
-MM88 Peat and Bedrock Excavation EIAR Chapter 8 Mitigation by Avoidance: The Proposed Development layout has used the Existing Kilgarvan Wind Farm site layout as much as possible in order to minimise the requirement for peat and bedrock excavation.
-Mitigation by Design: > Placement of turbines and associated infrastructure in areas with shallower peat; > The peat and subsoil which will be removed during the construction phase will be localised to the wind farm infrastructure turbine location, substation and temporary compounds and access roads; > The Proposed Development has been designed to avoid sensitive habitats within the application area; > A minimal volume of peat, subsoil and rock will be excavated and removed to allow for infrastructure works to take place in comparison to the total volume of these materials present on the site due to optimisation of the Proposed Development design; > In general, excavated peat and spoil will be moved short distances from the point of excavation and will be used for landscaping or stored in the onsite borrow pit; and, > Construction of settlement ponds will be volume neutral, and all excess material will be used locally to form pond bunds and surrounding landscaping.
-MM89 Extension, Excavation and EIAR Chapter 8 The proposed borrow pit location has been chosen to minimise potential effects on the soils and geological environment.
+No. Reference Heading Reference Location Mitigation Measure Audit Result Action Required MM88 Peat and Bedrock Excavation EIAR Chapter 8 Mitigation by Avoidance: The Proposed Development layout has used the Existing Kilgarvan Wind Farm site layout as much as possible in order to minimise the requirement for peat and bedrock excavation.
+Mitigation by Design: Placement of turbines and associated infrastructure in areas with shallower peat; The peat and subsoil which will be removed during the construction phase will be localised to the wind farm infrastructure turbine location, substation and temporary compounds and access roads; The Proposed Development has been designed to avoid sensitive habitats within the application area; A minimal volume of peat, subsoil and rock will be excavated and removed to allow for infrastructure works to take place in comparison to the total volume of these materials present on the site due to optimisation of the Proposed Development design; In general, excavated peat and spoil will be moved short distances from the point of excavation and will be used for landscaping or stored in the onsite borrow pit; and, Construction of settlement ponds will be volume neutral, and all excess material will be used locally to form pond bunds and surrounding landscaping.
+MM89 Extension, Excavation and Reinstatement of the Borrow Pit EIAR Chapter 8 The proposed borrow pit location has been chosen to minimise potential effects on the soils and geological environment.
 The proposed borrow pit constitutes an extension to the existing borrow pit which was used to facilitate the construction of the Proposed Development.
-The
+The existing borrow pit is located in the Gun Point Formation and is overlain by small volumes of